Understanding Stop Sign Laws | DefendCharges.ca

 Understanding Stop Sign Laws

-Question: What are the consequences of failing to stop at a stop sign in Ontario?
+Question: What are the penalties in Ontario for failing to stop at a stop sign, and can a paralegal help reduce the ticket?

 Understanding the Consequences of Failing to Stop at a Stop Sign in Ontario